 - All going well, we’ll schedule another interview for you and two members of the dev team to have a broader discussion regarding your previous experience.
 Here we can try to understand how well we might work together, and answer any questions you might have about working at A Color Bright.

 - Afterwards, if there is a mutual desire to proceed, you’ll have one final call with our CEO to discuss terms of employment.

 How to apply

-If you have solid experience building things for the web and like what you’ve read so far, we would love to hear from you — even if you’re not sure whether you meet all the requirements.
+If you have at least a couple of years of professional experience building things for the web and like what you’ve read so far, we would love to hear from you — even if you’re not sure whether you meet all the requirements.
 We especially encourage you to apply if you are a member of one or more marginalized groups, for example if you are a person of color, neurodiverse, a wom*n, non-binary or otherwise gender non-conforming, and/or a member of the LGBTQ+ community.

 Please send us your CV, a bit about you and what you have done in your career so far, and optionally anything else that tells us more about you and your skills, such as a link to a code repository or your personal website.

 In addition, we’re curious about your answers to the following three questions: